 - Repeat (note that the dough rotates 90° each time you perform these actions to ensure the entire mass is strengthened eventually)

-In the image above you can see the quick fold over after the slap and stretch.
-This motion folds the dough back into a tight little package, which is then picked up again at the right side with the pincher grip, repeating the process.
+In the image above, you can see the quick fold over after the slap and stretch.
+This motion folds the dough into a tight little package, picked up again at the right side with the pincher grip, repeating the process.

-Continue each step in this process, over and over, until the dough is sufficiently strengthened for the target number of stretch and folds you intend to do during bulk.
+Continue each step in this process, over and over, until the dough is sufficiently strengthened for the target number of stretch and folds you intend to do during bulk fermentation.
 For example, I typically slap and fold until the dough smooths out, stops sticking to the counter as much as the beginning of the process, and generally starts to hold its shape on the counter without any excessively shaggy sections.
-For my typical doughs, this would mean I'd still need 1-3 sets of stretch and folds during bulk to finish strengthening the dough.
+This would mean I'd still need 1-3 sets of stretch and folds during bulk to finish strengthening the dough for my typical doughs.

-This is highly dependent on the dough (the flour itself and the hydration) you're working with and your effectiveness in the technique, but a good rule for me is somewhere around 3-6 minutes to yield a dough that usually requires 1-3 sets of stretch and folds during bulk to finish strengthening.
-Note that I'm quite vigorous during this process and really give the dough a strong stretch at each step, if you're more gentle you might require a longer duration.
+This is highly dependent on the dough (the flour itself and the hydration) you're working with, and your effectiveness in the technique, but a good rule for me is somewhere around 3-6 minutes to yield a dough that usually requires 1-3 sets of stretch and folds during bulk to finish strengthening.
+Note that I'm quite vigorous during this process and give the dough a strong stretch at each step; if you're more gentle, you might require a longer total kneading time.

 To see more of my technique videos, head over to my YouTube channel.

 This kneading technique can be used with almost any of the bread recipes here at my site.
-Specifically, I like to use it with higher hydration doughs like My Best Sourdough Recipe and also works well with loaves with higher whole grain percentages.
+Specifically, I like to use it with higher hydration doughs like My Best Sourdough Recipe, and it also works well with loaves with higher whole grain percentages.